-This is really easy peasy and tasty recipe of Aloo palak with photos of each step.
-Know if you don’t know what is aloo palak then let me introduce it.
+This is a really easy peasy and tasty recipe of Aloo palak with photos of each step.
+Now if you don’t know what is aloo palak then let me introduce it.
 Aloo and palak both are Hindi/ Urdu words.
-Aloo mean potato and palak mean Spinach in English.
-The curried potato and spinach is called aloo palak.
-Other ingredients used to make aloo palak are onion, garlic and few other Indian spices.
+Aloo means potato and palak means Spinach in English.
+The curried potato and spinach are called aloo palak.
+Other ingredients used to make aloo palak are onion, garlic, and a few other Indian spices.

-Aloo Palak is widely eaten in South Asian countries like India, Pakistan, bangladesh and Nepal as everyday vegetarian food.
-And who doesn’t know Palak / spinach is highly nutritious vegetable; full of iron and folic acid.
+Aloo Palak is widely eaten in South Asian countries like India, Pakistan, Bangladesh, and Nepal as everyday vegetarian food.
+And who doesn’t know Palak/spinach is a highly nutritious vegetable; full of iron and folic acid.
 Let’s get some iron power.
-Check benefits of spinach here.
+Check the benefits of spinach here.

 Is palak and saag same thing?

 Are you confused?
 Let me clear all doubts.
 Palak is referred to spinach alone.
 Sarson is called mustard green in English.
 Saag is mixture of spinach and mustard greens cooked together.
 Saag is widely eaten leafy green in Punjab, a province of India.

 So yes, palak and saag taste different for any South Asian taste buds.
 Palak / spinach is sweeter compared to mustard green which is subtly bitter.
 And saag is a merry combo with more depth of flavors.
 The cooking method of palak, sarson or saag is almost same.

 How to make it?